AlvaroRodriguezGallardo/PracticasNPI/README.md

 # PracticasNPI
-Curso 2023/2024
+Course 2023/2024
-Practicas de Nuevos Paradigmas de Interaccion, del Grado en Ingeniería Informática, en la UGR
+Works of Nuevos Paradigmas de Interacción (NPI), of University of Granada.
+Subject focused in other interactive ways with a computer, like oral chatbots, gestures interpretation, augmented reality (AR).